 This is fairly self-explanatory.
 If you check this box, TypeIt4Me will no longer expand your abbreviations automatically as you type.
 You'll only be able to expand abbreviations using the point-and-click menu list.

 Don't append trigger

-You should check this if you don't want the character that triggers expansion to be added to the end of expanded snippets.
+You should check this if you don't want the character that triggers expansion (e.g. a space) to be added to the end of expanded snippets.

 Case sensitive expansion